redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 - Verify the network visibility between namespaces on the OpenShift 4.x target cluster, especially if the OpenShift 3.9+ source cluster uses the [**multitenant** network plugin](https://docs.openshift.com/container-platform/3.11/architecture/networking/sdn.html#architecture-additional-concepts-sdn).

-  Openshift 4.x uses the [**networkpolicy** network plugin](https://docs.openshift.com/container-platform/4.5/networking/network_policy/about-network-policy.html), which has an open policy by default.
+  OpenShift 4.x uses the [**networkpolicy** network plugin](https://docs.openshift.com/container-platform/4.5/networking/network_policy/about-network-policy.html), which has an open policy by default.
 All pods and services are accessible from any project.